 2. LG Electronics 43UJ6300

-LG is another company that produces many amazing TVs and as a result is one of the leading names in the field.
+LG is another company that produces many amazing TVs and as a result, is one of the leading names in the field.
 They're willing to experiment quite a bit with their products and while sometimes that doesn't work so well, their TVs are usually pretty top-notch.
 This great 43-inch TV is no exception.
 It's 4K UHD of course, and it brings HDR to another level with Active HDR.
 This technology changes and adapts HDR optimization based on the content of the picture.
-It will automatically react to images of different color and brightness to ensure that every specific shade is the clearest and lifelike it can be.
+This 43-inch 4K TV will automatically react to images of different color and brightness to ensure that every specific shade is the clearest and lifelike it can be.
 The Motion Rate is also strong with TruMotion 120 and it also has an IPS Screen.
 This will ensure that you get the full benefit of the picture no matter what angle you are viewing it from.

 + Revolutionary Active HDR technology.